The Cost of Addison’s Disease Treatment for a Dog

 How can I save money?

-As the dog will need treatment for the rest of its life, a more economic treatment option would be the injections with Percoten-V. You can learn to administer the injection on your own and save some money.
+As the dog will need treatment for the rest of its life, a more economical treatment option would be the injections with Percoten-V. You can learn to administer the injection on your own and save some money.

 The AddisonDogs website recommends finding a local compounding pharmacy that is able to create a liquid, chew, or capsule according to the vet’s indications.
 In general, the costs for the medication made in such a pharmacy are much lower than the name brands.